nina-DL/academic-kickstart/content/authors/admin/_index.md

   link: https://scholar.google.com/citations?user=QiORTUUAAAAJ&hl=en
 - icon: paper-plane
   icon_pack: fas
-  link: '#contact'
-- icon: envelope
-  icon_pack: fas
   link: '#contact' # For a direct email link, use "mailto:test@example.org".
+# - icon: envelope
+#   icon_pack: fas
+#   link: '#contact'  # For a direct email link, use "mailto:test@example.org".

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.